keptn/.github/profile/README.md

 awareness to your Kubernetes cluster.
 Keptn supplements the standard deployment tools with features to help you ensure that your deployments are in a healthy state.

-For information about the history of the Keptn project, see the Keptn Lifecycle Toolkit is now Keptn! [blog](https://medium.com/keptn/keptn-lifecycle-toolkit-is-now-keptn-e0812217bf46).
+For information about the history of the Keptn project, see the [Keptn Lifecycle Toolkit is now Keptn!](https://medium.com/keptn/keptn-lifecycle-toolkit-is-now-keptn-e0812217bf46) blog post.

 Keptn includes multiple features that can be implemented independently or together.
 It targets three main use cases: Metrics, Observability, and Release lifecycle management.